Will There be an Energy Price Cap in the UK?

 Energy consultancies, like Exchange Utility, were created with the aim of increasing competition within the energy market, as customers can review gas, electricity and water pricing options better and receive unbiased advice on what to do next.

 We compare prices for a range of UK energy providers in one simple search.
-We have also been awarded a Five Star Rating on Trust Pilot for our commitment to providing excellent customer service and advice, so you know you’re in safe hands!
+We have also been awarded an Excellent Rating on Trustpilot for our commitment to providing excellent customer service and advice, so you know you’re in safe hands!